-Frequently Asked Questions about the Online RN to BSN Degree Program
+Frequently Asked Questions about the Nursing Degree Program

 Is there a clinical component?

-There is a minimal clinical requirement in the course Promoting Healthy Communities.
-We will work with you to ensure that you can fit it into your schedule where you live.
+There is a minimal clinical requirement in the NURS 203: Transition to Professional Nursing and NURS 414: Promoting Healthy Communities courses.
+We will work with you to ensure that you can fit these requirements into your schedule where you live.

-Are challenge exams available to earn course credit?
+Are CLEP exams available to earn course credit?

 Can I get credit for work experience?

 At Gannon, we recognize and value your professional experience.
 In an effort to save money and avoid learning about topics you may have years of experience with, we offer a portfolio option in which you utilize the 14-weeks of a semester to prepare a portfolio incorporating your work experience instead of taking specific classes.
 The portfolio option is available for three nursing courses: NURS 404: Nurse Power Politics, NURS 408: Management and Leadership in Nursing and NURS 414: Promoting Healthy Communities.
 The portfolio process is addressed during NURS 203: Transition to Professional Nursing Course and must be approved by the assigned faculty member or Program Director; students will be evaluated for the portfolio option during NURS 203, which is primarily based on work experience covered within each course.

 Our nursing school faculty members are practicing nurses with both academic expertise and extensive professional experience.
 Almost one third of our faculty members have completed or are in the process of completing a doctorate degree, and all faculty possess a master’s degree.